OmniSavantX/OOP2-LAB1/README.md

 # OOP2-Lab1
-This consists of all exercises in Java Programming Language
+This consists of all LAB 1 exercises written in Java Programming Language